What Is Cross Checking In Hockey?

 How is cross-checking penalized in hockey?

-Cross-checking incurs a minor or major penalty, depending on the circumstances and the infraction’s severity.
+Cross-checking incurs a minor or major penalty, depending on the circumstances, the intent, and the infraction’s severity.

 A major penalty plus a game misconduct penalty is to be assessed when a player injures an opponent when cross-checking.
-At the referee’s discretion, a match penalty may be assessed as well if the player attempted to or did deliberately injure the opponent.
+At the referee’s discretion, a match penalty may also be assessed if the player attempted to or deliberately injured the opponent.

 How do referees signal cross-checking?

-To signal cross-checking, referees clench their fists and do a forward & backward motion with both arms.
+To signal cross-checking, referees clench their fists and make a forward motion with both arms.

 Checking refers to a number of defensive techniques in hockey aimed at gaining possession of the puck or disrupting an opponent’s advancements.